 Deep learning vs. machine learning

-How do deep learning, machine learning, and AI relate to one another?
+Deep learning, machine learning, and AI

 - Use this data to train a model.

 - Consume the deployed model to do an automated predictive task.
 (In other words, call and use the deployed model to receive the predictions returned by the model.)